 Revenues that are derived from the sale of a licensee's products that incorporate our IP are classified as royalty revenues.
-Royalty revenues are recognized during the quarter in which we receive a report from the licensee detailing the shipment of products that incorporate our IP, which receipt is in the quarter following the licensee's sale of such products to its customers.
+Royalty revenues are recognized during the quarter in which the sale of the product incorporating our IP occurs.
 Royalties are calculated either as a percentage of the revenues received by our licensees on sales of products incorporating our IP or on a per unit basis, as specified in the agreements with the licensees.
+We receive the actual sales data from our customers after the quarter ends and accounts for it as unbilled receivables.
+When we do not receive actual sales data from the customer prior to the finalization of its financial statements, royalty revenues are recognized based on our estimation of the customer's sales during the quarter.
 We may engage a third party to perform royalty audits of our licensees, and if these audits indicate any over- or under-reported royalties, we account for the results when the audits are resolved.

 In addition to license fees, contracts with customers generally contain an agreement to provide for post contract support and training, which consists of telephone or e-mail support, correction of errors (bug fixing) and unspecified updates and upgrades.
 Fees for post contract support, which takes place after delivery to the customer, are specified in the contract and are generally mandatory for the first year.
 After the mandatory period, the customer may extend the support agreement on similar terms on an annual basis.
-We recognize revenue for post contract support on a straight-line basis over the period for which technical support is contractually agreed to be provided to the licensee, typically 12 months.
-Revenues from training are recognized as the training is performed.
+We consider the post contract support performance obligation as a distinct performance obligation that is satisfied over time, and as such, we recognize revenue for post contract support on a straight-line basis over the period for which technical support is contractually agreed to be provided to the licensee, typically 12 months.
+Training services are considered performance obligations satisfied over-time, and as such, revenues from training services are recognized as the training is performed.